DimopDim/PhD/19_Andromeda/Paper_05_Tensor/00_Create_Tensor/README.md

 .DS_Store
 ```

-The controlled, non-patient-level configuration files required to reproduce the pipeline (`imports/`, ICD code lists, source code, and dependency lock file) should be version controlled.
+The controlled, non-patient-level configuration files required to reproduce the pipeline (`imports/` including the ICD lists, source code, and dependency lock file) should be version controlled.

 ---